elibtronic/2025_state_of_scholarly_communication/README.md

 ## What is this?
 A yearly check-in of some Scholarly Publishing topics at Brock University.
-It presents some snapshots and analysis of publishing trends at Brock University over the period of July 1, 2024 to June 30, 2025.
-This inaugural report is being released during [Open Access Week 2025](https://www.openaccessweek.org/theme) to show highlight Brock's participation in Open Access publishing.
+It presents some analysis of publishing trends at Brock University over the 2024/2025 academic year.
+This inaugural report is being released in conjunction with [Open Access Week 2025](https://www.openaccessweek.org/theme) to highlight Brock's participation in Open Access journal publishing.

 ## Journal articles published

-Over the course of January 1, 2025 to October 1, 2025 a total of: **670** articles have been published by Brock Researchers.
-The following analysis explores some details about those papers.
+Over the course of July 1, 2024 to June 30, 2025 a total of: **670** articles have been published by Brock Researchers.

 ### Open Access versus Closed

-We can divide all journal articles into two categories: Open Access or Closed.
+We can divide all journal articles into two categories: _Open Access_ or _Closed_.
 The Brock Library [website](https://brocku.ca/library/open-access/) explains the dynamics of these differences.
 The most important detail here however is that Open Access articles are available to readers **without any payment**!
 Sometimes a journal charges an author processing charge **(APC)** to  make an article open access.
 This happens for both closed journals with some Open Access content and for totally Open Access journals.

 Sometimes it is possible to **publish an earlier version** of a closed journal article in a place like the [Brock University Digital Repository](https://brocku.scholaris.ca/home) to have it become Open Access.
 We call this having a Green Open Access Pathway.